 HGR does not export via Android’s Media Manager because doing so forces the images into JPEG format (not sure why) and has atrocious results for these particular graphics (the labels are unreadable and the grids are fuzzy).

 There is a menu entry which shows you the exact path for your device.
 Also be sure to check your Gallery, as new images normally show up there at some point.

 HGR is has been seen to work on API7 devices(Android 2.1.x).
 It is tested on several emulator configurations (with various Android versions), a Samsung Galaxy S2 phone (Android 4.2), and an Asus TF300 tablet (also 4.2), and a Nexus 7 (2012 model, Android 4.3).

 - “No warranties,” and all that.
 It’s free for any purpose.
 The source code is available for download.

 - When exporting an image, a copy is placed in your SD storage under under SDCARD/app-data/net.wanderinghorse.android.hexish/.
+The menu has an entry which will show you the full path for your device.
 (Trivia: “hexish” was the package name i used while experimenting and neglected to change it before releasing the app.
 Changing it now would force me to upload HGR as a whole new app.)